Evanlab02/ShoppingListApp/ROADMAP.md

 #### New run method (High Priority)

-- [ ] Add setup tools to project
+- [x] Add setup tools to project
-- [ ] Add pyproject.toml to project
+- [x] Add pyproject.toml to project
 - [ ] Add new app configs to project
-- [ ] Add build to makefile rules
+- [x] Add build to makefile rules
 - [ ] Update dockerfile to utilize new run method
 - [ ] Update docker-compose to utilize new run method
+- [ ] Setup release please with pyproject.toml

 #### Dependencies (Repos) (High Priority)